 One more connection.
-Like the VFW for veterans, there is an Polish-American organization in NYC called POLISH ARMY VETERANS ASSOCIATION2
+Similar to the VFW for US veterans, there is a Polish-American organization in NYC called POLISH ARMY VETERANS ASSOCIATION2

 In any war, there are casualties.
 Haller’s Army is no different.
 Stanczyk likes this Polish Genealogical Society (http://genealodzy.pl/name-Straty.phtml) named aptly, The Polish Genealogical Society.
 They have many databases, but they have search front-ends for two related to Haller’s Army.
 The one from the link above is for: List of Casualties of the Polish Army, killed in action or died from wounds from the years 1918-1920.

 With this link I was finally able to determine that one of my ancestors who was in America up through the 1910 census, but was missing from the 1920/1930 censuses, whom I had previously thought had returned to Poland — had really died while serving in Haller’s Army.
 I found his Haller’s Army Forms at PGSA and then from this Polish website I found a scanned image of a Polish book listing his name, date/place of death.